SOC 268 You Are What You Eat: Food in Society • 5 Cr.

 After completing this class, students should be able to:

-- Describe how the production and consumption of food is fundamentally a social process;
+- Describe how the production and consumption of food is fundamentally a social process that reflects and produces inequalities between people.

-- Analyze some of the contemporary social and political controversies about food;
+- Critically analyze some of the contemporary social and political controversies about food.